How much should you Spend on an Engagement Ring?

 I spent my life savings on a tiny material item that had no family history, no sentimental value, and had a negative impact on the environment to unearth.

 And I did it because it was “the thing you do”.
 In fact, more than 80% of American brides-to-be receive a diamond engagement ring.
-And the average ring cost?
-Now, it’s up to $5,900 (though 2/3rds of Gen Z and millennials think it should cost less than $2,500 according to a recent study).
+And, now, the average engagement ring cost is $5,500.
 By the way, this ‘tradition’ didn’t evolve until the 19th century and really didn’t take off until De Beers discovered mines in South Africa that drove the price of diamonds down and the ensuing 1930s and 1940s advertising campaigns to convince the American public that every girl should get a diamond.

 Since then, my wife and I have changed quite a bit.
 We’ve evolved.
 Material possessions mean next to nothing to us these days.
 We’ve spent a good part of the last year selling off about half of our possessions – many of which we were emotionally attached to at one time.